 Low-income expecting mothers on the First Coast will get nutritious meals, prenatal vitamins and crucial advice about their pregnancies thanks to new grant funding from several local foundations.

-Second Harvest recently launched the Health Begins Before Birth program that provides low-income expectant mothers in our area with nutritious meals during their pregnancies.
+Nourishment Network recently launched the Health Begins Before Birth program that provides low-income expectant mothers in our area with nutritious meals during their pregnancies.
 The program is designed to reduce the area’s infant mortality and premature birth rates.

 Pregnant women participating in the program will receive healthy foods, recipes, prenatal vitamins and baby supplies.
 They will also receive instruction from a registered dietitian about how to eat healthy throughout their pregnancy.